-3D mammogram (tomosynthesis) is a newer technology that is quickly becoming the standard of care for breast imaging especially when breast tissue is dense.
-The test can give radiologists a higher resolution, “slice by slice” view of the breast making it possible to see cancers that may have been missed otherwise.
-It has also been shown to reduce the amount of false positives, resulting in fewer women being called back for additional testing.
+3D mammogram (tomosynthesis) is a newer technology quickly becoming the standard of care for breast imaging, especially when breast tissue is dense.
+The test can give radiologists a higher resolution, “slice by slice” view of the breast, making it possible to see cancers that may have been missed otherwise.
+It has also been shown to reduce the number of false positives, resulting in fewer women being called back for additional testing.

-Conventional 2D mammogram however is still a very good technology in detecting breast cancer and has been shown to lower death rates from the disease.
+Conventional 2D mammogram, however, is still an outstanding technology in detecting breast cancer and has been shown to lower death rates from the disease.

-Radiation exposure with 3D mammograms is slightly higher than the dose used with 2D mammogram, but both tests have received FDA approval for safe levels of radiation.
+Radiation exposure with 3D mammograms is slightly higher than the dose used with a 2D mammogram, but both tests have received FDA approval for safe radiation levels.

 While the Affordable Care Act stipulates preventative care at no out-of-pocket costs on most health plans, including annual screening mammography from age 40, not all insurance companies cover the additional cost of a 3D Mammogram.
-You should confirm with your insurance carrier to see if a 3D mammogram is covered by your plan.
+Therefore, you should confirm with your insurance carrier to see if your plan covers a 3D mammogram.

-Overall, improvements to early detection have resulted in lowering breast cancer death rates by 40% from 1989 - 2016.
+Overall, early detection improvements have lowered breast cancer death rates by 40% from 1989 - 2016.